speedypotato/Pocket-SDVX/README.md

 # Pocket-SDVX
-A mini controller for games such as Sound Voltex, USC, KShoot, osu 4k, etc.  Based off of mon's and Cammy's Pocket Voltex/VTX!
+A mini controller for games such as Sound Voltex, USC, KShoot, osu 4k, etc.  Based off of mon's Pocket Voltex and Cammy's pocketvtx!

 ## under construction